-At 11,000 feet the trail flattens out and you enter Sam Mack Meadow.
+At 11,000 feet the trail flattens out, and you enter Sam Mack Meadow.
 Sam Mack Meadow is a pristine high altitude meadow with large granite rocks, foliage and a creek running down the middle.
-This is a great place for a break as you filter water and take in the surrounding landscape.
+This is an excellent place for a break as you filter water and take in the surrounding landscape.

 From here the trail gets tough.
-You will be leaving the meadow and heading up more switchbacks that are less and less maintained.
-Meaning that the trail has large uneven rocks in it that slow your pace.
+You will be leaving the meadow and heading up more switchbacks that are less and less maintained, which means that the trail has large uneven rocks in it that slow your pace.

-The trail then continues its uphill trajectory as it climbs more and more switchbacks till you are at around 11,700 feet.
+The trail then continues its upward trajectory as it climbs more and more switchbacks till you are at around 11,700 feet.

 At this elevation the trail officially “ends” and you will be doing about a half mile of tough, class three scrambling up a talus slope before you can see the glacier.

 This part is incredibly tough and shouldn’t be taken lightly.
 The trail is hard to find, and the rocks are prominent in your path.
 When we went, there were cairns that you could follow over the rocks, and that would lead you up the trail.
 I am sure that during different parts of the year these are gone, so make sure you have a GPS or a map with some idea of where you are going so you do not get lost.

 This section hugs the side of the mountain for a little while, and you will be climbing over rocks in a very exposed area so be careful.